MStaehling/michaelstaehling.github.io/about/github-api.md

   * What are the data types for each field?

   * What are some of the different values for the type field?

+### How can I use the Github API to...

+ * get all the comments for a particular issue?

+ * add a comment to an issue?

+### How can I use the jQuery API to...

+* get the HTML contents of an element?

+* create a new HTML element?

+* add an HTML element to the page?

+### How can I use the Lodash API to...

+* replace placeholders with values from an object?

+* repeat code for every item of an array?